swuuu/ros2_control_solo/README.md

 - pybind11 from [here](https://github.com/pybind/pybind11)

 You can also run `rosdep install --from-paths src --ignore-src -r -y` to install everything in one command, but it might miss a dependency (as I might not have listed all dependencies).
 Once the dependencies are installed, build the workspace with `colcon build --symlink-install`.
+Note that if building the workspace consumes too much memory, you can try instead
+`MAKEFLAGS="-j1 -l1" colcon build --symlink-install --executor sequential`. **Since we use `--symlink-install`, you will also need to
+`chmod +x ros2_control_test_nodes/ros2_control_test_nodes/test_controllers.py`, in order for one of the launch files to execute this node.**
 ## Running the simulation

 The following commands runs a PD controller on SOLO in Gazebo using the implementation of the ROS node in Python. **Note that before running the simulation,